tritonmc/triton-website/docs/getting-started/initial-configuration.md

 ```

 ::: tip
-The `server-name` variable is only used for non-local storage types.
+The `server-name` variable is only loaded when using non-local storage types
+and it's used to filter translations that have entries in the `server` field.
+If you're using a server template system, it might not be possible to set this.
+Leaving this empty will work correctly as long and you don't want to filter
+translations by server.
 :::

 ::: warning